akihirao/FishGenBase/README.md

-## Genome size information of aquatic organisms for fisheries resource management in FRA
+## Scraping genome size information of aquatic organisms for fisheries resource management in FRA

 ### Contents